PascalNehlsen/dso-python-tasks/module-5/hydra/README.md

     -w <path_to_wordlist>
 ```

-- <username>: The SSH username.
+- username: The SSH username.
-- <server>: The IP address or DNS name of the SSH server.
+- server: The IP address or DNS name of the SSH server.
-- <port>: The port for SSH connection (default is 22 if not specified).
+- port: The port for SSH connection (default is 22 if not specified).
-- <path_to_wordlist>: Path to the wordlist file.
+- path_to_wordlist: Path to the wordlist file.

 Example: